90zlaya/php-library/readme.md

 This script looks up for files inside given path for those which are changed since certain point in time.
 If or when it finds them, then creates two files, or updates them, with informations about date, version and changed files.
-Notice: This module can't be installed as standalone in this format, because it heavily resides on PHP Library and it's methods.

 * spider

 This script crawls for visitor's data.
 It's possible to display them, write to database and send via email.
-Notice: This module can't be installed as standalone in this format, because it heavily resides on PHP Library and it's methods.

 List of third-party
 ----------------